-l able 1 I. Description of Disclosures and Recommended Actions Range of Possible Level Type of Disclosure Recommended Actions Description Level 1 No financial disclosures of any value No non-financial disclosures that would impact the judgment of the Task Force member Financial Interests that do not need to be disclosed: Income from seminars, lectures, teaching engagements, service on advisory committees or review panels for public entities or nonprofit organizations that do not have a vested interest in the specified topics Diversified mutual or retirement funds Non-Financial Interests that do not need to be disclosed: Employment from nonprofit organizations such as government agencies and nonprofit entities that do not have a vested interest in the specified topics General membership in a professional society Attendance at presentations or conferences related to the topic(s) of interest Providing public comments, expert testimony, or participation in speaking bureaus on a relevant topic (excluding speaking engagements on behalf of a Recommended Actions No Action Information disclosure to Task Force only.
-Description No disclosure or recusal necessary Member may participate as primary lead, and may discuss and vote on the topic Any relevant financial disclosure valued at \$1000 or less Participation in any governmental organizations, professional societies, or other organizations (as an officer, medical staff, board member, director, expert advisor, or consultant) related to the topic(s) of interest Serving as editor or deputy editor of an academic journal, book or website 3 Any relevant financial disclosures valued at more than \$1000 Participation in any proprietary companies (as an officer, medical staff, board member, director, expert advisor, or consultant) related to the topic(s) of interest such that the member would stand to gain financially from a specific outcome of a recommendation statement.
+l able Table 1.
+Description of Disclosures and Recommended Actions Range of Possible Level Type of Disclosure Recommended Actions Description 1 No financial disclosures of any value No non-financial disclosures that would impact the judgment of the Task Force member Financial Interests that do not need to be disclosed: No Action No disclosure or recusal necessary Income from seminars, lectures, teaching engagements, service on advisory committees or review panels for public entities or nonprofit organizations that do not have a vested interest in the specified topics Diversified mutual or retirement funds Non-Financial Interests that do not need to be disclosed: Employment from nonprofit organizations such as government agencies and nonprofit entities that do not have a vested interest in the specified topics General membership in a professional society Attendance at presentations or conferences related to the topic(s) of interest 2 Providing public comments, expert testimony, or participation in speaking bureaus on a relevant topic (excluding speaking engagements on behalf of a product) Any relevant financial disclosure valued at \$1000 or less Participation in any governmental organizations, professional societies, or other organizations (as an officer, medical staff, board member, director, expert advisor, or consultant) related to the topic(s) of interest Serving as editor or deputy editor of an Information disclosure to Task Force only.
+Member may participate as primary lead, and may discuss and vote on the topic academic journal, book or website Describle evolucione form Marshangara 3 Any relevant financial disclosures valued at more than \$1000 Participation in any proprietary companies (as an officer, medical staff, board member, director, expert advisor, or consultant) related to the topic(s) of interest such that the member would stand to gain financially from a specific outcome of a recommendation statement.
 Speaking engagements on behalf of a product If a member has a significant non-financial interests in a specific outcome of a recommendation statement Possible exclusions from Task Force roles as a result of Level 3 disclosures Include: Member may not serve as primary lead for topic workgroup Member may not serve as the primary spokesperson for the topic Member may not participate as the primary lead of the topic workgroup specific to the conflict, but may serve as a lead on the topic workgroup and discuss and vote on the topic.
 Member may not participate as the primary spokesperson for the topic specific to the conflict, but may serve as a lead on the topic workgroup and discuss and vote on the topic.